Using NFTs

 - 📄 Contract

-import { Wallet } from './near-wallet';
+import { useWalletSelector } from "@near-wallet-selector/react-hook";

 const CONTRACT_ADDRESS = 'nft.primitives.near';

-await wallet.callMethod({
+await callMethod({

 method: 'nft_mint',